juliustao/juliustao.github.io/_posts/2021-12-18-win11-wsl2-vscode-ssh.md

 with the same `~/.ssh` folder as my previous laptop.

 [Adding my key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
-to the SSH agent is also identical.
+to the `ssh-agent` is also identical.
-The only difference is that WSL2 Ubuntu does not support `systemd`, so the SSH agent does not already start automatically.
+The only difference is that WSL2 Ubuntu does not support `systemd`, so the `ssh-agent` does not already start automatically.
 However, there exist
 [multiple solutions](https://unix.stackexchange.com/a/90869),
 and I choose to install `keychain` and write `eval $(keychain --eval -q ~/.ssh/id_ed25519)` to my `~/.bashrc`.